BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand construction related expert witness designations, the Mango, Florida Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides building claims and trial support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-In connection with in house assets comprising testifying architects, design engineers, construction cost and standard of care experts, the organization brings national experience and local capabilities to Mango and the surrounding areas.
+Leveraging from approximately 5000 construction related expert witness designations, the Mango, Florida Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides building related litigation support and expert witness services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
+Employing in house assets which include design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings national experience and local capabilities to Mango region.

 Construction Expert Witness News & Info